saptarshibasu/aws-study/README.md

   * **Scheduled reserved instances** - reserved for specific time window
   * **Spot instances** - short workload, cheap, can lose instances, good for batch jobs, big data analytics etc.
   * **Dedicated instances** - no other customer will share the hardware, but instances from same AWS account can share hardware, no control on instance placement
-  * **Dedicated hosts** - the entire server is reserved, provides more control on instance placement, more visibility into sockets and cores, good for "bring your own licenses", complicated regulatory needs
+  * **Dedicated hosts** - the entire server is reserved, provides more control on instance placement, more visibility into sockets and cores, good for "bring your own licenses (BYOL)", complicated regulatory needs
 * **Billing** by second with a minimum of 60 seconds
+* **Spot Price** - If you terminate your instance, you pay for any partial hour used (as you do for On-Demand or Reserved Instances).
+However, you are not charged for any partial hour of usage if the Spot price goes above your maximum price and Amazon EC2 interrupts your Spot Instance
 * A custom **AMI** can be created with pre-installed software packages, security patches etc. instead of writing user data scripts, so that the boot time is less during autoscaling
 * **AMIs** are built for a specific region, but can be copied across regions
 * T2/T3 are **burstable** instances.
 Spikes are handled using burst credits that are accumulated over time.
 If burst credits are all consumed, performance will suffer